Major in Art History

 - 2 200-level courses

-- Art History 391: Undergraduate Methods Seminar, ideally taken in your junior year, especially if you want to write an honors thesis;
+- Art History 391: Art Historical Methods Seminar, ideally taken in junior year, especially by students who want to write an honors thesis;

 - 1 course in Art Theory and Practice, or a related studio practice course as per DUS approval.

 - 8 Art History Department courses, of which 2 (and no more than 2) must be at the 200-level and 6 courses at the 300 level.
 At least 1 300-level course must be in a non-Euro-American area of art historical enquiry.